Your Ultimate Guide to OKRs

 What are Key Results?

 Key Results are the “hows” to achieve an objective.
-Key Results create the actions and deliverables that will achieve your desired output (Objective).
+Key Results create the actions and deliverables that will achieve your company goals desired output (Objective).
 Key Results describe deliverables or results, not activities.

 Key Results: Performance Measures

 These are Key Results that can be measured with quantifiable results.
 You can also make these Key Results your Key Performance Indicators!

 Key Results: Strategic Initiatives

 These are project-type Key Results.
 Deliverables measure the achievement of these Key Results.

 - Be owned by a department manager at the department level.